IIIF/api/source/api/extension/navplace/index.md

 ### 3.3 Context Considerations for GeoJSON-LD `properties`

 The value of `properties` can be any JSON object and is used to supply additional information associated with the geographic coordinates.
 Terms used in `properties` _SHOULD_ be described either by [local linked data contexts](https://www.w3.org/TR/json-ld11/#dfn-local-context) or [registered IIIF API extensions](https://iiif.io/api/extension/#abstract).
-Clients _SHOULD NOT_ assume that defined vocabulary or linked data contexts exist for terms found here.
+Clients _SHOULD NOT_ assume that defined vocabulary or linked data contexts have been applied to terms found here.
 If a client discovers properties that it does not understand, then it _MUST_ ignore them.

 ## 4. Implementation Notes